celluloid/GSoC/reports/2016-New_Reel_Features_Project_Report.md

 **Extension**

-Currently we are using `Celluloid Concurrent Hash` for `Store`, but plan is to extend it by implementing multiple stores/supporting drivers like `Hash with mutex`, `Redis`, `Yaml`, `Mongodb` etc which can be used based on Application context.
+Currently we are using `Celluloid Concurrent Hash` for `Store`, but plan is to extend it by implementing multiple stores/supporting drivers like `Hash with mutex`, `Redis`, `memcached`, `Mongodb` etc which can be used based on Application context.

 ## Multipart Parser
 * [Multipart Parser Code](https://github.com/pulkit4tech/reel/tree/multipart-0.0.1)